-Mid-Term: The mid-term will be held on either Wednesday, November 11th (sections 002/004/006) or Thursday, November 12th (sections 008/010/012).
-The mid-term will be closed book and will consist of a series of multiple choice questions which are designed to ensure students are familiar with the theoretical tools (e.g., moral standards and corporate social responsibility theory), readings and cases covered in the first half of the course.
+Mid-Term: The mid-term will be held on either Wednesday, November 16th (sections 002/004/006) or Thursday, November 17th (sections 008/010/012).
+The mid-term will be closed book and will consist of a series of multiple choice questions which are designed to ensure students are familiar with the theoretical tools (e.g., moral standards and corporate social responsibility theory), readings and cases covered during the first half of the course.
 Please note that job interviews will not constitute an acceptable reason to miss the mid-term.

 Final Exam: The final exam involves the analysis of a case study, making use of the tools and materials discussed in class.
-The final exam will be available in case form and posted on the Canvas site after 3:00 pm on Thursday, December 3rd and is due on Thursday, December 17th by 3:00 pm [please note that late exams will be subject to a grade deduction of 5 percent per day (every 24 hours) for any reason with no exceptions].
+The final exam will be available in case form and posted on the Canvas site after 3:00 pm on Thursday, December 8th and is due on Tuesday, December 20th by 3:00 pm [please note that late exams will be subject to a grade deduction of 5 percent per day (every 24 hours) for any reason with no exceptions].
 Final exams will be submitted online onto the Canvas course website.

-Class Attendance: Class attendance is required and will be taken during each session through a signed attendance sheet.
-You are entitled to miss only one session for any reason whatsoever with no penalty.
-Missing two sessions however for any reason will lead to an automatic half grade deduction (e.g., from B+ to B).
-Missing three or more sessions for any reason will lead to an automatic grade deduction as well as an 'LT' designation.
-You should inform me by email (schwartz@yorku.ca) if you are unable to attend any session.
-If you would otherwise miss a class, you should attempt to attend another section's class if you are able to (up to one occasion only), but you should still inform me by email if this is going to take place.
+Class Attendance: Class attendance is mandatory and will be taken during each session through a signed attendance sheet.
+Students should ensure that they have signed the attendance sheet each session before leaving.
+You are entitled however to miss up to two sessions for any reason whatsoever with no penalty.
+Missing three sessions however for any reason (except for medically documented, health-related reasons) will lead to an automatic half grade deduction (e.g., from B+ to B).
+Missing four sessions for any reason whatsoever (except for medically documented, health-related reasons) will lead to an automatic full grade deduction (e.g., from B+ to C+) and an LT designation.
+Missing five or more sessions for any reason whatsoever (except for medically documented, health-related reasons) will lead to an automatic failing grade.
+Perfect attendance can assist in moving borderline grades to the next higher grade.
+You must immediately inform me by email (schwartz@yorku.ca) if you are unable to attend any session.
+If you would otherwise miss a class, you should attempt to attend another section's class (up to two occasions only), but you must still inform me by email beforehand if this is going to take place.
 Preparation and pre-reading of the assigned material (articles and cases) and contribution to class discussions is expected.

 Class Etiquette: Students should avoid coming into class late or leaving early if at all possible.
-To avoid distracting others and to best ensure full participation, students should refrain from using their laptops and cellphones during class sessions.
+To avoid distracting other students and to best ensure full participation, students must refrain from using their laptops (other than for taking class notes) and cellphones during class sessions.
+Students who use their laptops for any purpose other than taking notes will be asked to turn them off.
 There is no seating chart, but students should ensure that their name cards are used for each session.